elyssonmr/work-at-olist/README.md

 To test you just need to run `pytest` command or acess the API using rest clients such [Postman](https://www.getpostman.com/).

 # What was used to develop this project
-This project was developed using Python 3, Django 2, Visual Studio Code and Linux.
+This project was developed using Python 3, Django 2, Django Rest Framework, Visual Studio Code and Linux.

 # API documentation